wurbanski/slides/decks/12-factor-apps-infoshare/slides.md

 </style>

-## 12 Factor Apps - the steps between using cloud and being cloud ready
+## 12 Factor Apps - the steps between using cloud and being cloud native

 **Wojciech Urbański**